IgnacioGB1990/Battleship/README.md

 # How to play

-1. Each player will be assigned a random boat position prior the start of the game.
-The number of boats consist of:
+1. Each player will be assigned a random ship position prior the start of the game.
+The number of ships consist of:

-* 4 boats with length of 1
+* 4 ships with length of 1
-* 3 boats with length of 2
+* 3 ships with length of 2
-* 2 boats with length of 3
+* 2 ships with length of 3
-* 1 boat with length of 4
+* 1 ship with length of 4

 2. For every successful hit the user gets another try.

-3. Match ends when player manages to sink all rivals boats.
+3. Match ends when player manages to sink all rivals ships.

 ### Legend
 1. "-" = water
 2. "O" = part of ship located
 3. "X" = part of ship damaged